Turkish court rules Kurdish leader's jailing violated rights

-ISTANBUL, June 19 (Reuters) - Turkey's Constitutional Court has ruled that the lengthy jailing of a former head of Turkey's main pro-Kurdish party violated his rights, a decision published on Friday showed.
+ISTANBUL, June 19 (Reuters) - Turkey's Constitutional Court has ruled that the lengthy jailing of a former head of Turkey's main pro-Kurdish party violated his rights, a decision published on Friday showed, but he was not expected to be released due to a separate investigation.

 Selahattin Demirtas, one of Turkey's best known politicians, has been in jail since November 2016 on terrorism-related charges.
 He faces a sentence of up to 142 years in jail if found guilty in the main case against him.

-The court's decision, published in Turkey's Official Gazette, said his detention had exceeded a reasonable period and his right to freedom had been violated, ordering the payment of compensation.
+The court's decision said his detention had exceeded a reasonable period and his right to freedom had been violated, ordering the payment of compensation.

-It was not immediately clear whether the ruling could lead to his release.
+However, media reports said the ruling would not lead to his release due to a separate investigation and arrest order.

 A court ruled last September that Demirtas should be released while his main trial continues.
 The Constitutional Court ruling concerns the detention for this period.

-However, prosecutors then launched a new investigation into him and requested his detention again after a court lifted his arrest warrant.
+Prosecutors then launched a new investigation into him and requested his arrest again after the lifting of the previous detention order.
 Demirtas denies the charges against him.

+One of Demirtas' lawyers, Mahsuni Karaman, said that while the ruling concerned his detention up until last September, it should also be applicable to the second detention order.

+"Because the second arrest order was based on the same reason it is no longer valid," Karaman wrote on Twitter.
+"The second detention should be ended immediately."

+The constitutional court has made similar rulings about rights violations due to long detention periods in the past and some people have been subsequently released.

-The party which he led before he was jailed is the Peoples' Democratic Party (HDP), the second-largest opposition party in Turkey's parliament.
+The party which Demirtas led before he was jailed is the Peoples' Democratic Party (HDP), the second-largest opposition party in Turkey's parliament.

 Ankara accuses the HDP of links to the outlawed Kurdistan Workers Party (PKK), which has waged a decades-long insurgency against the Turkish state and which is designated a terrorist group by Turkey, the United States and European Union.